manastech/webmock.cr/README.md

 ## Todo

+- Make WebMock::NetConnectNotAllowedError print the stub you need to write
-Bring more features found in the [webmock ruby gem](https://github.com/bblimke/webmock).
+- Bring more features found in the [webmock ruby gem](https://github.com/bblimke/webmock).

 ## Contributing